-During this squatting, you are holding a barbell on upper back.
+During this squatting, you are holding a barbell on the upper back.

 There are many benefits to both kinds of squatting.
 Again, one can argue about backward squat is better than forwarding or vice versa for body mechanics as well as injury prevention.
 As I mentioned earlier, since this is not common in PT practice, I am not going in detail about this squats.